 So the two beams, one beam that went to the left and one beam that went to the right, have information on them.

-For example, everyone knows that when you go to the drug store, you buy a polarizer.
+For example, everyone knows that when you go to the drugstore, you buy a polarizer.

-A polarizer knocks out a lot of the harmful light, Because light can be in two states.
+A polarizer knocks out a lot of the harmful light because light can be in two states.

-So light beams can vibrate up and down, or left and right.
+So light beams can vibrate up and down or left and right.

-So if we split the laser beam on the left-hand side, let's say it vibrates up and down, this means on the right-hand side it has to vibrate in the opposite direction.
+So when you split the laser beam on the left-hand side, let's say it vibrates up and down.

 So if it's up on the left, it is down on the right.